masoodfaisal/ml-workshop/docs/setup-v2.md

 Now delete the _jupyterhub-XXXXXX_ pod and then login with your OpenShift credentials.
 On the Spawner page, the Jupyter Spawn Image dropdown should contain an entry called _ml-workshop_

-- minio-ml-workshop: login with credentials _minio / minio123_
+- minio-ml-workshop-ui: login with credentials _minio / minio123_
 - ml-modeldb-webapp: no credentials needed
 - odh-dashboard: not required for the workshop
 - superset: login with credentials _admin / admin_